James J. Egan: Egan & Prindeville

 Egan formed the firm "Egan & Prindeville" with Charles H. Prindeville.
 It gained prominence building Roman Catholic churches and other structures, including the cathedral church of the Roman Catholic Diocese of Pittsburgh, St. Paul Cathedral (1906).
-Egan was made a Fellow of the American Institute of Architects in 1913; he died in Chicago in 1914.
+Egan was made a Fellow of the American Institute of Architects in 1913.

+He died in Chicago on December 2, 1914, and was buried at Calvary Cemetery in Evanston.

 The firm continued under Charles Prindeville after Egan's death.